codebards/policies/abuse/how-we-handle/index.md

 # How we handle abusive usage

-*Last updated: January 19, 2021*
+*Last updated: March 18, 2021*

-We build our products* to give teams a better way to work.
+We build our products* with people's well-being in mind, and we put our hearts into them.
 We are proud of that purpose and trust that our customers use our products for appropriate endeavors.

-Sometimes, though, we discover potential abusive usage as detailed in our [Use Restrictions policy](../index.md).
+Sometimes, though, we may discover potential abusive usage as detailed in our [Use Restrictions policy](../index.md).
 When that happens, we investigate using the following guiding principles and process.

 ## Guiding Principles

 ### Human oversight

 Who’s “we”, you ask?
-It’s us: folks from the Basecamp team.
-Our internal abuse oversight committee includes our executives, David and Jason, and representatives from multiple departments across the company.
+It’s us: folks from the Code Bards team.
+Our internal abuse oversight committee includes our executives, Magalie and Carl.
 On rare occasions for particularly sensitive situations or if legally required, we may also seek counsel from external experts.

 ### Balanced responsibilities